What to Pack for the Ride

 • A small tire patch kit

 • Inner tubes that fit your bike For this five-day trip I would pack at least five inner tubes in your luggage!
 You should have TWO inner tubes with you on the bike at all times.
-If you are riding an unusual wheel (650cc, recumbent, sew-up) you should REALLY stock up -- we won’t be anywhere near a shop that will have that stuff.
+If you are riding an unusual wheel (650cc, recumbent, sew-up, deep-dish rim that requires extra-long valve stems) you should REALLY stock up -- we won’t be anywhere near a shop that will have that stuff.
 Yeah, if the flat-tire gods are with you, you won’t use a single extra tube on the entire trip and that’s great -- you can stash them away for next time.

 IF you are riding that unusual size wheel, you should have an extra TIRE in your suitcase too -- we will NOT be able to find a replacement if a tire goes bad.

 • A small tire pump or CO2 inflator.
 (If you're using CO2 pack the cartridges in the luggage that we will drive to the ride for you.
 The airlines may not let you bring them on board in checked or carry-on luggage).

 Even if you don’t know how to use this gear you should still be carrying it.
 If you get a flat (and ALL bicycles get flats...) you can be back on the road in 10 minutes if you are carrying this stuff.
 It can be an hour or longer (MUCH longer) if you aren’t carrying the right gear.

 If you are headed off on your own you may want to bring one.
 When you’re traveling with the group we’ll have someone to watch your bike whenever we dine or drink, so you won’t need to lock-up then.

 Fun but NOT required.
 We will have digital files available for your Garmin and your smartphone.

 All Your Charging Cables

 No; we do not have an extra charger for a 1997 Blackberry, and we don't know where to get one.